-If you are a lady, and your waist is over 35 inches, or if you are a man, and your waist is over 40 inches—watch out!
+Obesity can be defined as an abnormal or excessive accumulation of fat in the adipose tissue and the body weight more than 20% of the recommended weight.3 If you are a lady, and your waist is over 35 inches, or if you are a man, and your waist is over 40 inches—watch out!
 Excess visceral fat which is stored over the abdominal organs, better known as “potbelly fat” or “apple-shaped fat,” is the most dangerous type.
-Adipocytes (fat cells) release extra free fatty acids which interfere with cellular ability to metabolize glucose and damage the insulin-producing cells in the pancreas.
+Adipocytes (fat cells) release extra free fatty acids and inflammatory substances that interfere with cellular ability to metabolize glucose and damage the insulin-producing cells in the pancreas.

 Although many people who develop high blood pressure are not obese, the fact remains that obesity reduces the ability of the blood vessels to dilate and makes the arteries more subject to constriction.

-The Framingham authors concluded that, while the disease traits in MetS can exist independently of the metabolic syndrome, many of them are the result of it and would be nonexistent without it.
+The Framingham authors concluded that, while the disease traits in MetS can exist independently of the metabolic syndrome, many of them are the result of obesity and would be nonexistent without it.
 Furthermore, suitable amounts of the right diet, especially a high-fiber diet emphasizing fruits, grains, nuts, and vegetables, would prevent the syndrome in most individuals.
-Might it not even render it essentially obsolete?
+Might it not even render it essentially obsolete?6

 High Blood Pressure

 Though high blood pressure is not always a pillar of metabolic syndrome, it is still significantly dangerous.
 Again, what was considered “normal” 10 years ago is no longer normal.
-According to the latest consensus, if your systolic reading is 130, you have early hypertension.
-If your systolic (top) number reads 120 to 139 or if the diastolic (lower) number is above 80 to 89, don’t be lulled into false security.
-You actually have pre-hypertension.
-The human body begins to pay a physiologic price with a systolic reading of 125.
-Normal blood pressure is below 120/80.
+If your systolic (top) number reads 120 to 129 or if the diastolic (lower) number is less than 80 your blood pressure is elevated.
+The first stage of hypertension is any systolic reading between 130 – 139 and diastolic reading between 80 – 89.

 A pregnant woman’s metabolic state has a powerful influence on whether her child (either male or female) will develop obesity, hyperinsulinemia (elevated insulin), and related conditions.
 Early studies suggest that children of parents with MetS have higher levels of inflammatory markers making the children more susceptible to developing atherosclerosis later.

 Why?
-Mounting evidence suggests vitamin D inadequacy may be a risk factor for the metabolic syndrome especially in the elderly.8 Vitamin D deficiency increases one’s risk for diabetes, inflammatory problems, and possibly atherosclerosis.
+Mounting evidence suggests vitamin D inadequacy may be a risk factor for the metabolic syndrome, especially in the elderly.14 Vitamin D deficiency increases one’s risk for diabetes, inflammatory problems, and possibly atherosclerosis.
 Nutrition epidemiologists estimate that 50 percent of the populations in North America and Europe are vitamin D deficient!
-Adequate amounts of vitamin D can reduce complications of MetS, such as reducing the risks for colon cancer and inflammatory processes.
+Adequate amounts of vitamin D may reduce complications of MetS, such as reducing the risks for colon cancer and inflammatory processes.